- Things to Do & See

 - Starting January 2, 2017, reservations can now be made four months in advance of a desired arrival date (previously BC Parks had a three month rolling window).
 In other words, on January 2nd, reservations (if available) can be made for any arrival date of May 2nd or sooner.
 Sites will then be available each day, 4 months in advance (ie, On January 3rd, you can book up to a May 3rd arrival, January 4th up to May 4th arrival etc).

 - Reservable dates vary by campground, but many come into effect starting mid-May.
-Customers should check the BC Parks website to determine what date their desired campground is open for reservations.
+Customers should check individual park pages to determine what date their desired campground is open for reservations.

 New policy to prevent the reselling and/or transferring of reservations